 Non-native animals are often introduced to an area as hunting stock for pioneers settling an area.
-Others like rats were brought over by accident in the hulls of ocean-crossing ships.
-Invasive animals tend to be generalists that compete with local wildlife for food and territory.
+Others, like rats, were brought over by accident in the hulls of ocean-crossing ships.
+Non-native animals that become invasive tend to be generalists that compete with local wildlife for food and territory.
 They can also be a threat to local vegetation if they overforage in delicate habitats.
-Sometimes invasive wildlife need to be removed from parklands.
+Sometimes invasive wildlife need to be removed to protect the biodiversity of parklands.

 A number of birds have become park pests.
 Brown-headed cowbirds parasitize open-cup nests of birds.
 Neotropical migrants and riparian nesting birds are particularly susceptible.
 Cowbird parasitism is widespread throughout the park, but the level of parasitism and the lack of concentrated foraging areas make cowbird control unrealistic.
 Neotropical migrants are threatened by elevated predation levels (probably resulting from habitat modification), loss of habitat and parasitism.
 Wild turkeys were recently introduced into Marin County by the CDFG.
 Wild turkeys feed on a wide variety of foods including native frogs and native plants and seeds.
 Peacocks have similar habitat impacts.
 European starlings are cavity nesters that compete with and displace native species from limited nesting habitat.
 American kestrels, bank swallows and other cavity nesters are impacted by the widespread occurrence of starlings.